-• The enhancement of the Income Replacement Benefit (IRB) as a single stream of income for life based on a progressive future loss of income concept in accord with what the disabled veteran would have earned in their military career if the veteran had not been injured. • The addition of Exceptional Incapacity Allowance (EIA), Attendance Allowance (AA) and a new monthly family benefit for life in accordance with the Pension Act, which will ensure all veterans and their families receive the care and support they deserve when they need it and through their lifetime.
+(i) The enhancement of the IRB as a single stream of income for life based on a progressive future loss of income concept in accord with what the disabled veteran would have earned in their military career if the veteran had not been injured.

+(ii) The addition of Exceptional Incapacity Allowance (EIA), the establishment of a new caregivers allowance and a new monthly family benefit for life in accordance with the Pension Act, which will ensure all veterans and their families receive the care and support they deserve when they need it and through their lifetime.